Reign Over Me

-Reign Over Me is a 2007 American buddy drama film written and directed by Mike Binder, produced by his brother Jack Binder, and starring Adam Sandler, Don Cheadle, Jada Pinkett Smith, Liv Tyler, Donald Sutherland, Saffron Burrows, and Binder himself.
+Reign Over Me is a 2007 American buddy drama film written and directed by Mike Binder, produced by his brother Jack Binder, and starring Adam Sandler, Don Cheadle, Jada Pinkett Smith, Liv Tyler, Saffron Burrows, and Donald Sutherland.
 The film follows the story of former college roommates and old friends Alan and Charlie, the latter of whom is struggling with depression after the death of his wife and daughters in the September 11 attacks.
 This was Melinda Dillon's final film role.

 Distributed by Columbia Pictures, the film was theatrically released on March 23, 2007, and on DVD and Blu-ray on October 9, 2007.
 It is the first of two films produced by Madison 23 Productions, a drama subsidiary of Sandler's Happy Madison Productions.

 Plot

-After the World Trade Center collapsed in 2001, Charlie Fineman lost everything important in his life.
-Five years have passed since Charlie's wife and daughters died, and now the once-successful and sociable man has become a withdrawn shadow of his former self.
-He does not discuss his loss, causing his late wife's parents Jonathan and Ginger Timpleman to worry for his sanity, believing that he has struck the tragedy from his mind.
+After his wife and daughters died in a plane that struck the World Trade Center on 9/11, Charlie Fineman lost everything important in his life.
+Five years have passed since his family died, and now the once-successful and sociable man has become a withdrawn shadow of his former self.
+He does not discuss his loss, causing his late wife's parents, Jonathan and Ginger Timpleman, to worry for his sanity, believing that he has struck the tragedy from his mind.

-When fate brings Charlie and his former college roommate Alan Johnson together once again on a Manhattan street corner, Alan is shocked to see just how far his old friend has fallen.
-Charlie's hair is long and he wears a headset constantly to let music drown out any mentions of his wife and children.
+When fate brings Charlie and his long-ago college roommate Alan Johnson together on a Manhattan street corner, Alan is shocked to see just how far his old friend has fallen.
+Charlie's hair is long and he wears a headset constantly, letting music drown out any mentions of his wife and children.

-Though on the surface it would appear that Alan, a successful dentist, has it all, the pressures of a family and career have been weighing heavily on him.
-At a pivotal moment when Charlie and Alan both need a trusted friend, the restorative power of a rekindled friendship provides a lifeline needed to move forward.
+Charlie and Alan spend a day hanging out together.
+In the evening, the former takes him along to a gig where he is the drummer for a loud band.
+Afterwards, trying to make small talk over drinks, Alan mentions the place would be good for the now single Charlie to meet a woman and he explodes in anger.

+Alan, a successful dentist, is falsely accused of assault by a former patient as revenge for rejecting her sexual advances.
+Right after leaving his office, Charlie's former mother-in-law approaches him, trying to uncover why Charlie is shutting them out.
+As he has no other family, and the recently retired couple's plan had been to help care for their granddaughters, they hope to connect with him.

+One night, Charlie shows up unannounced at Alan's, waking his wife and one of their two daughters.
+They go out for a while.
+Alan gives him details of the situation with the false accusations of the woman at his dental office, which Charlie laughs about.

+Day after day, Charlie gets Alan to come over and spend time with him with late nights.
+He gets him addicted to interactive video games in his apartment, another time he has him do a triple feature Mel Brooks' movie marathon, and after a while Alan's wife gets fed up with his staying out.